 - Parameters:

-- num_qubits (int) — The number of qubits in the generated circuit.
+- num_qubits (int) — The number of qubits in the generated circuit (from 1 to 1000 qubits).

 - distribution_name (str) — The name of the distribution.
 Can be any of the continuous distributions in